Master Filtering in the Web Dashboard

 Filtering Across Data Sources

-When different items in a dashboard are bound to different data sources, you can specify that a particular Master Filter should be applied across data sources.
-This means that it will apply filtering to fields with matching names in all data sources.
+When different items in a dashboard are bound to different data sources, a Master Filter item can filter data across data sources.

-To filter data across data sources, enable the Cross-Data-Source Filtering in the dashboard item's Interactivity menu.
+To filter data across data sources, enable master filtering and click Cross-Data-Source Filtering in the dashboard item’s Interactivity menu.

 Preventing Items from Being Filtered